What do I do if I have a concern or a complaint concerning my child?

 What sports does the school provide?

-Hockey, basketball, netball, tennis and cricket are organised by school parents while the Ngahinapouri Soccer club organises the soccer.
-Dance and golf lessons are provided locally.
+Hockey, netball, gymnastics, tennis and cricket are organised by school parents while the Ngahinapouri Soccer club organises the soccer.

 Where should I park when I bring my child to school?